History of David Lynch in Timeline

 2003: "Millionaire's Enlightenment Course"

-July 2005: Launch of the David Lynch Foundation
+July 2005: Launch of David Lynch Foundation

-September 2005: College campus tour promoting Transcendental Meditation
+September 2005: College Campus Tour Promoting Transcendental Meditation

-December 2005: Investment in meditation building project
+December 2005: Investment in World Peace Project

-May 2006: Marriage to Mary Sweeney
+May 2006: Marriage to Mary Sweeney and Filing for Divorce

-2006: Political philosophy described
+2006: Lynch's Political Philosophy

 2006: Release of Inland Empire